eyecreate/ubuntu-chromebook-installer/README.md

 **ATTENTION: This is still a pre-release, there could be bugs**

 1. Enable [developer mode](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices) on your device
-2. Download the latest pre-release of [Ubuntu](http://goo.gl/Q5wWpN) and extract it to a removable media
+2. Download the latest pre-release of this installer and extract it to a removable media
 3. Boot into ChromeOS, connect to a wireless network and log in as guest
 4. Open a shell (CTRL + ALT + t) and type `shell`
 5. From the shell go to the location of the script on the removable media `cd /media/removable/` and press **[TAB] [TAB]** on your keyboard to show and auto-complete your removable media path automatically